Nutechgy/Charity-Connect/README.md

 Frontend: Charity Connect Frontend
 Backend: Charity Connect Backend
 Contributing
 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository and create a pull request with your changes Contact

-License
-This project is licensed under the MIT License.

-Contact
 For any inquiries or feedback, please reach out to teremuspigford@yahoo.com.